-General Fund Special Revenue Fund Sources/Inflows of Resources Actual Amounts (Budgetary Basis) "Revenue" from the Budgetary Comparison Schedule \$ 139,102,041 \$ 3,216,323 Differences - Budget to GAAP: Grant Accounting Budgetary Basis Differs from GAAP in that Encumbrances are Recognized as Expenditures, and Revenues on the Budgetary Basis but not on the GAAP Basis 54,984 Prior Year State Aid Payments Recognized for GAAP Purposes, not Recognized for Budgetary Statements 3,088,081 Current Year State Aid Payments Recognized for Budgetary Purposes, not Recognized for GAAP Statements (3,134,143) Total Revenue as Reported on the Statement of Revenue, Expenditures and Changes in Fund Balances - Governmental Funds. \$ 139,055,979 \$ 3,271,307
+General Fund Special Revenue Fund Sources/Inflows of Resources Actual Amounts (Budgetary Basis) "Revenue" from the Budgetary Comparison Schedule \$ 139,102,041 \$ 3,216,323 Differences - Budget to GAAP: Grant Accounting Budgetary Basis Differs from GAAP in that Encumbrances are Recognized as Expenditures, and Revenues on the Budgetary Basis but not on the GAAP Basis 54,984 Prior Year State Aid Payments Recognized for GAAP Purposes, not Recognized for Budgetary Statements 3,088,081 Current Year State Aid Payments Recognized for Budgetary Purposes, not Recognized for GAAP Statements (3,134,143) T. (ID Departed on the Statement of Devenue Evnenditures Total Revenue as Reported on the Statement of Revenue, Expenditures and Changes in Fund Balances - Governmental Funds. \$ 139,055,979 \$ 3,271,307